Import Mailchimp Data to Google Sheets

 Number of pages: enter the number of pages you’d like to fetch

 Appendix: Connect with an API Key

-- As an alternative to using the preset OAuth integration, you can connect with an API key.
+- As a free alternative to using the preset OAuth integration, you can connect with an API key.
 Log into your Mailchimp account and navigate to the API Keys section (or just click this link: https://us1.admin.mailchimp.com/account/api/)

 - Click the Create A Key button

 - You’ll now see your API key listed in a section titled “Your API keys”